syncfusion-content/asp.netwebforms-docs/aspnet/Kanban/Editing.md

 -</td></tr>
 </table>

-N> :If `EditType` is not set, then by default it will display HTML `textbox` while editing a card.
+N> If `EditType` is not set, then by default it will display HTML `textbox` while editing a card.

 The following code example describes the above behavior.